grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/profile-backend-plugin.md

   INFO [07-09|19:15:00] Profiling enabled   logger=plugin.<plugin ID> blockProfileRate=1 mutexProfileRate=1
   ```

-1. Check what debugging endpoints are available by browsing `http://localhost:<profiling_port>/debug/pprof`.
+1. Check which debugging endpoints are available by browsing `http://localhost:<profiling_port>/debug/pprof`.
 In this file, `localhost` is used, implying that you're connected to the host where Grafana and the plugin are running.
 If connecting from another host, adjust as needed.

+## Additional endpoints

-There are some additional [godeltaprof](https://github.com/grafana/pyroscope-go/tree/main/godeltaprof) endpoints available.
+There are some additional [godeltaprof](https://github.com/grafana/pyroscope-go/tree/main/godeltaprof) endpoints available for profiling.
 These endpoints are more suitable in a continuous profiling scenario.

-These endpoints are
+These endpoints are:
 - `/debug/pprof/delta_heap`
 - `/debug/pprof/delta_block`
 - `/debug/pprof/delta_mutex`

 :::note

 To be able to use `profiling_block_rate` and `profiling_mutex_rate`, your plugin needs to use at least [`grafana-plugin-sdk-go v0.238.0`](https://github.com/grafana/grafana-plugin-sdk-go/releases/tag/v0.238.0).
-Refer to [Update the Go SDK](../../create-a-plugin/develop-a-plugin/work-with-backend) for update instructions.
+Refer to [Update the Go SDK](../../create-a-plugin/develop-a-plugin/work-with-backend) for instructions on how to update the SDK.

 :::